-As previously mentioned, illustrations on how SMEs are facing the increasing needs for non-financial information are still marginal.
+As previously mentioned, illustrations on how SMEs are facing the increasing needs for nonfinancial information are still marginal.
 In this respect, academia does not represent an exception.
-With regard to corporate social responsibility (social and environmental issues), a number of contributions have highlighted the challenges that this type of organizations encounters in adopting CSR practices.
+With regard to CSR (social and environmental issues), a number of contributions have highlighted the challenges that this type of organizations encounters in adopting CSR practices.
 Murillo and Lozano (2006) have for example pointed out the difficulty for SMEs in fully understanding CSR and how to communicate to internal and external stakeholders.
 Fassin (2008) has acknowledged a fallacy in the practice of transposition of the CSR model from large companies to SMEs.
 Indeed, according to his observations, a formalization of CSR practices does not equate a lack of implementation of, or positive attitude to CSR (Cassells & Lewis, 2011; Johnson, 2015).
-SMEs can in fact have a different approach to CSR (Battisti and Perry, 2011; Del Baldo, 2015; 2017).
-However, despite these difficulties, in some instances SMEs have resulted to be able to successfully implement CSR strategies in terms of competitive advantage (Matinaro et al., 2019; Valdez-Juárez & Gallardo-Vázquez, 2018), also thank to a positive orientation by entrepreneurial/owner-managers (Ayuso & Navarrete-Báez, 2017; Mio, 2010; Revell et al., 2009).
+SMEs can in fact have a different approach to CSR (Battisti & Perry, 2011; Del Baldo, 2015, 2017a, 2017b).
+However, despite these difficulties, in some instances, SMEs have resulted to be able to successfully implement CSR strategies in terms of competitive advantage (Matinaro, Liu, & Poesche, 2019; Q11/1 Valdez-Juárez, Gallardo-Vázquez, & Ramos-Escobar, 2018), also thank to a positive orientation by entrepreneurial/owner/managers (Ayuso Q12/3 & Navarrete-Báez, 2018; Mio, 2010; Revell, Stokes, & Chen, 2010).

 As for integrated reporting, it can be similarly maintained that research on <IR> in SMEs is still in its infancy.
-In a recent analysis conducted on research articles that have investigated the area of <IR>, it has appeared that out of 56 published papers, none addressed private-SMEs (Dumay et al., 2016).
-To date, only a few pioneering scientific contributions have provided insights on the opportunities that can arise for those small and midsize entities that are considering <IR> (James, 2013a-b; Eccles & Krzus, 2010 and 2015).
-As an example, integrated thinking has been found to be intrinsically linked to SMEs' strategic management process, which merges the strategic and operational perspectives and involves a strict connection among input, outputs, and outcomes (James, 2013a).
+In a recent analysis conducted on research articles that have investigated the area of <IR>, it has appeared that out of 56 published papers, none addressed private SMEs (Dumay, Bernardi, Guthrie, & Demartini, 2016).
+To date, only a few pioneering scientific contributions have provided insights on the opportunities that can arise for those small and midsize entities that are considering <IR> (Eccles & Krzus, 2010 and 2015; James, 2013a, 2013b).
+As an example, integrated thinking has been found to be intrinsically linked to SMEs' strategic management process, which merges the strategic and operational perspectives and involves a strict connection amongst input, outputs, and outcomes (James, 2013a).
 Furthermore, James (2013b) has observed that the adoption of integrated reporting in SMEs can improve their strategic decision-making and risk management, enhance brand value and reputation, as well as employee loyalty, trust from funders, and a lower cost of capital.
 However, factors that can hinder the implementation of this new reporting practice are still present (Del Baldo, 2015).
-In starting the journey, an SME should preventively assess the coherence of its managerial, financial and technological/informative resources and should adopt a process-based perspective to clearly and consistently determine roles, responsibilities, and capabilities, fundamental to the integrated reporting process (Del Baldo, 2015 and 2017).
+In starting the journey, an SME should preventively assess the coherence of its managerial, financial, and technological/informative resources and should adopt a process-based perspective to clearly and consistently determine roles, responsibilities, and capabilities, fundamental to the integrated reporting process (Del Baldo, 2015, 2017a, 2017b).